 Features of the course:

-Students will have a variety of opportunities to visit historical sites of significance including Thakray Medical Museum in Leeds and the named historical investigation site for that year.
-We also take students to the Imperial War Museum North during their initial study of the GCSE course in Year 9.
+Students will have the opportunity to visit historical sites of significance including Surgeons’ Hall museum in Edinburgh, and potentially the named historical investigation site for that year.
 Extra materials and reading are made readily available to students who wish to develop their knowledge and skills beyond the GCSE syllabus.
-We also help arrange work experience to historical sites and museums for those students who are contemplating studying history at university.
-We currently have links with both Carlisle Archives and Cumbria’s Museum of Military Life.

 What opportunities for progression does it offer?

-It provides an excellent base for studying history at A-Level and beyond.
-It also provides both knowledge and skills that are invaluable when looking at A-Level government and politics and A-Level economics.
-In a wider sense, GCSE history gives one the capacity to absorb and analyse a variety of sources and then create structured and academic responses that deal with that information.
-This is a highly sort after skill at university and in the world of work.
+History GCSE provides an excellent base for further study of the subject at A Level and beyond.
+It also provides knowledge and skills that are invaluable when looking at the A-Level Government and Politics, and Economics courses.
+In a wider sense, GCSE History develops students’ capacity to analyse sources and create structured, intellectual responses that deal with that information.
+This is a highly sought-after skill both from universities and in the world of work.

 Exam board: AQA.

 We are pleased to offer students two options for studying History at A-level: